Administrative Withdrawal Policy

 Student Appeals of Administrative Withdrawal:

 If a student takes issue with the warning from an instructor regarding his or her attendance or academic engagement, the student must discuss the problem with the instructor involved.
-If the matter is not satisfactorily resolved, the faculty member proceeds with informing the University of the need to administratively withdraw the student, and the student is notified from the Associate Dean of Faculty (for Storm Lake students) or the site director (for Professional & Online Studies students) that s/he is being administratively withdrawn.
+If the matter is not satisfactorily resolved, the faculty member proceeds with informing the University of the need to administratively withdraw the student, and the student is notified from the Provost’s Office (for Storm Lake students) or the site director (for Online, Site & Graduate students) that s/he is being administratively withdrawn.
 The student has a right to appeal the withdrawal.

 The following guidelines govern the appeal process:

-- The student must initiate the process of appeal within three business days of the date of the receipt of notification of withdrawal from the Associate Dean of Faculty (for Storm Lake students) or the appropriate site director (for Professional & Online Studies students).• For Storm Lake students, the appeal must be made in writing to the Vice President for Academic Affairs, with copies of the appeal to the instructor and Associate Dean of Faculty.
-For Professional & Online Studies students, the appeal must be made in writing to the Vice President for Academic Affairs, with copies of the appeal to the instructor, site director, and the Associate Dean for Professional & Online Studies.
+- The student must initiate the process of appeal within three business days of the date of the receipt of notification of withdrawal from the Provost’s Office (for Storm Lake students) or the appropriate site director (for Online, Site & Graduate students).• For Storm Lake students, the appeal must be made in writing to the Vice President for Academic Affairs, with copies of the appeal to the instructor and Provost’s Office.
+For Online, Site & Graduate students, the appeal must be made in writing to the Vice President for Academic Affairs, with copies of the appeal to the instructor, site director, and the Associate Dean for Online, Site & Graduate.
 The Vice President for Academic Affairs will base the appeal decision on some or all of the following:

 - Review of the student’s overall participation and performance in the course.